ntodorovic96/genomics-mRNA-project/README.md

 # Reference Genome Mapping
 To map the RNAseq reads, we utilized a _C.
 Albicans_ reference genome downloaded from NCBI (GCF_000182965.3).
 The fasta file used from this genome assembly was GCF_000182965.3_ASM18296v3_genomic.fna and the annotation file used was GCF_000182965.3_ASM18296v3_genomic.gtf.

-Using Bowtie-2, the fasta reference genome file was indexed to generate an indexed map (no script used here, simply bowtie2-build _reference-genome_ _index_).
+Using Bowtie-2, the fasta reference genome file was indexed to generate an indexed map (main/additional-commands/bt2-build).
 Once the indexed map was generated, Bowtie-2 was used to map the trimmed reads against the reference genome (main/scripts/bt2.SBATCH).
 The input files into the script were the trimmed paired-end reads WTC2_1.trPE.fq.gz and WTC2_2.trPE.fq.gz, and the indexed reference genome ref_gen_index.
 The output of this alignment was the sequence alignment map (SAM) file WTC2.sam.
 Out of the 19,434,301 reads, all of them were detected and 98.07% were aligned (main/spreadsheets/bowtie_alignments.csv).
 Additionally, 89.12% of the reads were aligned exactly 1 time, while 5.91% were aligned more than once.

+Finally, the SAM file was converted into a binary alignment map (BAM) file WTC2.bam (main/additional-commands/bam_conversion) and sorted as well as indexed (main/additional-commands/bam-srt).

+# HTSeq and Differential Expression Analysis